okeeffed/cheat-sheets/Kubernetes/Devops-Kubernetes-Course.md

 After setting up the AWSCLI, installing Kops and creating a S3 Bucket + setting up the Route53 Name Servers (on somewhere like NameCheap), you can move on.

 ### Cluster setup on Kops

+First, download Kops for Linux on the Vagrant box and move it.